Eadgyth/Programming-Editor/README.md

 can be found under <a href="https://eadgyth.github.io/Programming-Editor/">here</a>.
 <p>
 REQUIREMENTS FOR TESTING<br>
-Running (and compiling) the program requires Java 8 or higher.
+Running the program requires Java 8 or higher.
+Compiling requires Java 8.
+The executable jar in the folder 'JarAndPreferences' was made after compilation with JDK 8 and by using the Java Archive Tool in the JDK.
+A possibility to compile it (and build a Jar from it), is also to copy the src folder in any directory and define project with existing sources in NetBeans.
 <p>
 If the program shall be used for compiling Java code by the built-in compile option it must be made sure that the program is run using the JRE contained in the JDK (and not the public JRE).
 <p>
-An executable jar of the program together with a Prefs file is found in the folder "JarAndPreferences".
-The jar was created after compiling with Java JDK 8.
+For using the built-in function to run code the path variables that point to the executables of a programming language may have to be set in the OS (they have to under Windows).
 <p>
 LIMITATIONS<br>
 Among the countless limitations some need mention: